brandon-foster/brilliant-challenges/README.md

 brilliant-challenges
 ====================

+It's fun to do relax with some recreational programming once in a while.

-Some solutions to brilliant.org's programming challenges.
+These are some of my solutions to brilliant.org's programming challenges.